-- 5. Male and/or female - a.
-Males who agree to use highly effective/effective methods of contraception may participate in this trial. - b.
-Women of childbearing potential (WOCBP) are excluded from the trial. - c.
-Women not of childbearing potential (WNOCBP) may participate in this trial.

-Please refer to Appendix 10.4 for definitions and additional guidance related to contraception.
+- 6. Male and/or female - a.
+Males who agree to use highly effective or effective methods of contraception may participate in this trial.
+Please refer to Appendix 10.4 for definitions and additional guidance related to contraception. - b.
+Women of childbearing potential (WOCBP) who agree to use highly effective or effective methods of contraception and women not of childbearing potential (WNOCBP) may participate in this trial.
+See Appendix 10.4 for definitions and additional requirements related to contraception.